OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 }
 ```

-## 7. Security Considerations
+## 6. Security Considerations

-### 7.1.
+### 6.1.
 Response content

-OETP exchanges data using JSON ([RFC159](https://www.rfc-editor.org/rfc/rfc7159)) which is a light weight data-interchange format.
-JSON-based application can be attacked in multiple ways such as, sending data in an improper format or embedding attack vectors in the data.
-It is important for any applications using JSON format to validate the inputs before being processed.
+OETP exchanges data using JSON ([RFC159](https://www.rfc-editor.org/rfc/rfc7159)) which is a lightweight data-interchange format.
+A JSON-based application can be attacked in multiple ways such as sending data in an improper format or embedding attack vectors in the data.
+It is important for any application using JSON format to validate the inputs before being processed.
 To mitigate this attack type, the JSON Key Profile is provided for OETP responses.

-### 7.2.
+### 6.2.
 Spoofing

 OETP Processors should be aware of the potential for spoofing attacks where the attacker publishes an OETP disclosure with the `OETP.snapshot` value from another product, or, perhaps with an outdated `OETP.snapshot.label` element.
-For example, an OETP Processor could suppress display of falsified entries by comparing the snapshot integrity from the submission database and a calculated hash for the `OETP.snapshot` object.
+For example, an OETP Processor could suppress the display of falsified entries by comparing the snapshot integrity from the submission database and a calculated hash for the `OETP.snapshot` object.
 In that situation, the OETP Processor might also take steps to determine whether the disclosures originated from the same publisher require further investigation of the Disclosure Feed and alert the downstream OETP Processors.

-### 7.3.
+### 6.3.
 Falsification

-Dishonest or falsified Disclosures is the problem that is hard to address generally.
-The approach to it is the public control and systematic checks.
-Vendors or user-facing applications and services could further raise the level of trust to their Disclosures by implementing programmatic control scoring mechanisms, as well as the external verification by trusted Auditors.
+Dishonest or falsified Disclosures is a problem that is hard to address generally.
+The approach to it is public control and systematic checks.
+Vendors or user-facing applications and services could further raise the level of trust in their Disclosures by implementing programmatic control scoring mechanisms, as well as the external verification by trusted Auditors.

-## 8. IANA Considerations
+## 7. IANA Considerations

 This document has no IANA actions.

-## 9. Areas for Future Study
+## 8. Areas for Future Study

 The following topics not addressed in this version of LDP are possible areas for future study:

 - IANA requests for the Data Processor identity management.
-- Extensibility if the OETP Disclosure Format.
+- Extensibility of the OETP Disclosure Format.
 - Disclosure Chaining mechanisms and various use-cases.
 - Typical scenarios and templates for Disclosure submissions.
 - Mapping of the regulatory requirements and future Disclosure elements.
-- Standardizing privacy Disclosure and PII data-collection practices.
+- Standardizing Privacy Disclosure and PII data-collection practices.

-## 10. References
+## 9. References

-### 10.1.
+### 9.1.
 Normative References

 - TBD

-### 10.2.
+### 9.2.
 Informative References

 - The JavaScript Object Notation (JSON) Data Interchange Format [https://www.rfc-editor.org/rfc/rfc7159](https://www.rfc-editor.org/rfc/rfc7159)
 - RFC Style Guide [https://www.rfc-editor.org/rfc/rfc7322](https://www.rfc-editor.org/rfc/rfc7322)
 - RFC Streams, Headers, and Boilerplates [https://www.rfc-editor.org/rfc/rfc7841](https://www.rfc-editor.org/rfc/rfc7841)

-## 11. Author&#39;s Address
+## 10. Author&#39;s Address

 Nikita Lukianets